hyukjinKimm/Image-Super-Resolution-using-an-Efficient-Sub-Pixel-CNN/README.md

 ## Getting Started

+* make data folder
-* download the data from https://www.kaggle.com/datasets/jessicali9530/celeba-dataset
+* download the data from https://www.kaggle.com/datasets/jessicali9530/celeba-dataset into data folder

  Inside the data folder, there should be an img_align_celeba folder and a list_val_partition.csv file